xdpiqbx/xdpiqbx/README.md

 ### JAVA

+- #### [Notes App](https://github.com/xdpiqbx/goit-java-final-course-project-notes) (my final course project)

+##### Here you can:
+- register, create, read, update, share or delete your notes.
+- You can make private or public notes.
+Also as admin you can see all users and change their roles.

+**Stack:** Spring Boot, Spring MVC, Spring Data, Spring Security, Gradle, Thymeleaf, Flyway

+---

+- #### [Quick JSON Generator](https://github.com/xdpiqbx/java-spring-quick-json-generator) (my final course project)

+##### Here you can:
+Starts on localhost.
+Choose quantity and fields by checking checkboxes and generate.

+**Stack:** Java, Spring MVC, Maven, Thymeleaf

+---

 While I was learning the web, I really liked the backend (`Node.js`, `MongoDB`, `Express.js`).
 And when it became a little easier at work, I decided to start learning Java.

 I started learning Java in May 2022.
 And I have already studied such topics: